Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Automation

 We were impressed by QuickBooks Online’s automation tools, which stand above some competing platforms we reviewed.
-QuickBooks can automate payment reminders, recurring invoices and bill payments.
-It automatically backs up your data to the cloud, saving you the time it would take to do it manually.
-QuickBooks can also match foreign currency bank accounts.
-In an increasingly globalized environment, this is a valuable feature for businesses that operate abroad.
+QuickBooks can automate payment reminders and recurring invoices.
+It automatically backs up your data to the cloud, saving you the time it would take to perform manual backups.

-Most recently, QuickBooks added some new tools powered by machine learning technology.
-We think it’s especially cool that the software can “learn” about your spending habits to better organize expenses.
-QuickBooks will also prompt you to help fill in gaps when it isn’t sure how to categorize an expense.
-In this respect, QuickBooks far outpaces rival accounting software.
+QuickBooks also has machine learning-powered tools that adapt to your spending habits to better organize expenses.
+QuickBooks will prompt you to help fill in gaps when it isn’t sure how to categorize an expense, as well, and then remember your preferences in the future.

 Did You Know?Did you know